 Obviously, some people may deal with fewer periods of transition than others, but everyone has to deal with change.
 So no matter what your family’s situation may be, know that periods of transition provide opportunities for growth, exploration, and new experiences.

-A big thank you to Patti Pierce of Truth and Grace Homeschool Academyfor writing this guest post.
+A big thank you to Patti Pierce of Truth and Grace Homeschool Academy for writing this article.